Martin-Hakos/MyWeather/README.md

 # MyWeather

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8. and updated to version 18.0.4

 ## Development server